wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 Finally, we set the result of the current matrix with the result of our right inside matrix (`inv` in the code).
 We have inverted the matrix using the Gauss-Jordan elimination technique.

-Here is the complete code of the method:
+Here is the complete code for the method:

 ```
 Matrix4 Matrix4::Inverse() const